 YAAR Artist Talk 11.30am Saturday 19 June

-We are delighted to have Asha Ensemble perfor at the launch of the exhibition on Thursday 10 June.
-Asha Ensemble uses music as a medium to strengthen the connection to one’s heart and build a bridge between people that may be unfamiliar with each other or even in conflict.
-In Asha, instruments from the East and the West (such as the Saz, Guitar, Tonbak, Violin, Daf, Accordion, Cajon, Cello and Double bass) join together and lend their colours to convey different atmospheres, from rhythmic joyous dances to intimate moments of stillness, while maintaining an underlying sense of light-heartedness.
+We are delighted to have Asha Ensemble perform at the launch of the exhibition.
+Asha Ensemble uses music as a medium to build a bridge between people.
+In Asha, instruments from the East and the West (such as the Saz, Guitar, Tonbak, Violin, Daf, Accordion, Cajon, Cello and Double bass) join together and lend their colours to convey different atmospheres, from rhythmic joyous dances to intimate moments of stillness.
 In addition to Persian you may hear songs in other languages such as Kurdish, Lori, Turkish, Arabic, Yiddish, Hebrew, Indian, and English.
 “Asha” is an Avestan word with a multi-dimensional meaning including universal order and truth and is at the core of Zarathustrian philosophy.
 Asha Ensemble was founded by Dr Pourandokht Naseri Hudson in 2020.